of The International Society for the Study and Prevention of Perinatal and Infant Death (ISPID, Inc.) - A New York Non-Profit Corporation

 Section 7.1: Corporation Actions

 The Board of Directors may select banks, trust companies or other depositories in which all funds of the Corporation not otherwise employed may, from time to time, be deposited to the credit of the Corporation.
-The Corporation may enter in to any arrangements with any Government or authority, Commonwealth, State, municipal, local or otherwise, that may seem conductive to any of the Corporation's objectives and to obtain from any such Government or authority any rights, privileges and concessions with the Corporation may think it desirable to obtain; and to carry out, exercise and comply with any such arrangements, rights, privileges and concessions.
+The Corporation may enter into any arrangements with any Government or authority, Commonwealth, State, municipal, local or otherwise, that may seem conductive to any of the Corporation's objectives and to obtain from any such Government or authority any rights, privileges and concessions with the Corporation that may be desirable to obtain; and to carry out, exercise and comply with any such arrangements, rights, privileges and concessions.

 Section 7.2: Publication

 The Board of Directors may print and publish any newspapers, periodicals, books or leaflets that the Corporation may think desirable for the promotion of its objectives.
 This may include internet or web publications and other electronic means of communicating and promoting the organization's objectives.

 The Officers of the Corporation may take steps by personal or written appeals, public meetings or otherwise, for the purpose of procuring contributions to the funds of the Corporation in the shape of donations, annual subscriptions or otherwise.

 The Corporation may purchase or rent property, hire staff, and otherwise enter into contracts in furtherance of the objectives of the Society.